-If you have managed to follow the above instructions without a hitch, then additional functionality we can encode in the autorun is to display a custom icon in Windows explorer for your CD, and the label can give it a unique name rather than the default windows naming convention.
-This can be a company logo, or other graphics related to the contents of the disc, and text title describing the disc content.
+If you have managed to follow the above instructions without a hitch, then an added functionality we can encode into the autorun is to display a custom icon in Windows Explorer for your CD, and a custom volume/label name rather than the default windows naming convention.
+The icon can be a company logo, or other graphics related to the contents of the disc, and the volume name a text title describing the disc content.

-Finally we ensure the autorun.inf file is placed in the root or top-most folder of the CD contents, and do make sure to include this file when creating the master CD.
+Finally ,we ensure the autorun.inf file is placed in the root or top-most folder of the CD contents, and be sure to include this file when creating the master CD.

 As a final note, check the disc works as intended by testing it in various computers, before sending it across to Disc Wizards, or any other CD duplication manufacturer for mass pressing.